ayoayco/blog/_posts/2025-02-19-radical-growth.md

 I decided to let go of that life and be employed in a higher-paying job with an NY-based ERP cloud software provider, writing unit tests and Angular components.

-All that to say that any choice you make in your career will be a trade off between two motivations: significance & significance... both ideally increasing over time depending on your “season”.
+All that to say that any choice you make in your career will be a trade off between two motivations: significance & security... both ideally increasing over time depending on your “season”.

 The time when I seemed to be on a steep growth did not offer the stability that would be sustainable for my life.